kent-map/kent/medieval/14c-joan-kent-biography.md

 ### Bibliography

-Banner image credit: _Canterbury Cathedral Heraldic bosses on ceiling of South Porch (1422)_ Mattana, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons
+Banner image credit: _Canterbury Cathedral Heraldic bosses on ceiling of South Porch (1422)_ Mattana, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons.
 Carr, H., _The Red Prince: The Life of John of Gaunt, the Duke of Lancaster_  (Oneworld Publications, 2021).
 Colette, C.P., ‘Joan of Kent and Noble Women’s Roles in Chaucer’s World’, _The Chaucer Review_ 33: 4 (1999).
 350-362.
 Accessed 18/3/22 http;/www.jstor.org/stable/25096063.
 Goodman, A., _Joan,The Fair Maid of Kent: A Fourteenth Century Princess and Her World_.
 Boydell Press, 2017.